 Brook/FPA really need more people to rate their experiences of sexual health services, good and bad, so that they can gain an understanding of the bigger picture on the ground.
 If you haven’t done so, please add your experience to the map.
 See http://www.wecantgobackwards.org.uk/sexual-health-map

-If you’re a professional working in sexual health you can also tell them about the service you provide.
+If you’re a professional working in sexual health you can also tell them about the service you provide like prostate cancer service.
 Brook/FPA want to hear from you.

 Please do forward this message on to your friends and colleagues and ask them to get involved and rate their sexual health service.